Niladev/niladev.github.io/about.md

 title: About
 ---

-My name is Nicklas Larsen, also known as Ququ, and I'm a budding content creator and creative writer.
+My name is Nicklas Larsen.

-Ever since I was first exposed to it I've had an interest in esports and with the recent release of Overwatch I decided that time had come to fulfill the dream of becoming involved with esports content creation.
+I'm a 25 year old software developer, content creator and wantrepreneur.

-With this site, I want to focus on creating content that leaves you, the reader, more informed than you were before you arrived.
-To accomplish this, articles published here will mainly cover news, teams, tournaments and the game itself.
+This site is my creative outlet where you'll be able to explore ramblings, short stories, longer stories, blog posts and the like.

-What you won't find here are fluff pieces, jokes, satire or the like, not because I don't enjoy that type of content but because I acknowledge that I am terrible at generating it so I'd rather leave it up to people better than me.
+Throughout my life I have dabbled with many different industries and areas trying to find my path but the one thing that has always been persistent is writing.

-You can follow me on various social media to receive notifications on my latest articles as well as on Youtube where I will try to publish bigger articles in video format as well as other video content.
+As such I felt that time had come to establish a place where this writing could live and breathe.
+Evolve into something more.

-I thank you for taking the time to visit and hope you'll find the content enjoyable!
+It is my hope that you will join me on this new journey and enjoy it every bit as much as I do.
+I will be working hard to give you a reason to keep on following me and would love to hear your ideas, suggestions or simply chat.

-\-Nicklas "Ququ" Larsen
+\-Nicklas Larsen